rdfostrich/article-jws2018-ostrich/content/evaluation.md

 A future optimization could be to maintain the last version of each chain in a separate index for faster patching.
 Or a new ingestion algorithm could be implemented that accepts input in the correct alternative CB format.
 Alternatively, a new snapshot could dynamically be created when ingestion time becomes too large.
+<span class="comment" data-author="RV">This makes me wonder whether we measured the right thing then.
+Should we have done the CB conversion beforehand?
+Or at least measure the CB conversion overhead and report on it?
+Can you argue?</span>

-In [](#results-ostrich-ingestion-rate-bearb-hourly), we can observe large fluctuations in ingestion time around version 1200 of BEAR-B-hourly.
+In [](#results-ostrich-ingestion-rate-bearb-hourly), we can observe large fluctuations in ingestion time around version 1,200 of BEAR-B-hourly.
 This is caused by the large amount of versions that are stored for each tree value.
 Since each version requires a mapping to seven triple pattern indexes and one local change flag in the deletion tree, value sizes become non-negligible for large amounts of versions.
-Each version value requires 28 uncompressed bytes, which results in more than 32KB for a triple in 1200 versions.
+Each version value requires 28 uncompressed bytes, which results in more than 32KB for a triple in 1,200 versions.
-At that point, the values start to form a bottleneck as only 1024 elements can be loaded in-memory using the default page cache size of 32MB, which causes a lot of swapping.
+At that point, the values start to form a bottleneck as only 1,024 elements can be loaded in-memory using the default page cache size of 32MB, which causes a lot of swapping.
 This could be solved by either tweaking the B+Tree parameters for this large amount of versions,